-- 1. The Holy Spirit sanctifies us [sets us apart] from the world, and then begins His purifying work in us by building within us a desire to obey the truth, and then — He gives us the grace [the enablement] to obey the truth (1Peter 1:2, 22).
+- 1. The Holy Spirit begins His transforming and purifying work in us by building within us a desire and the grace [the enablement] to obey the truth (1Peter 1:22-23).

 - 5. The Holy Spirit is for us the Spirit of love, for He enables us to love one another (2Timothy 1:7; 1John 3:14)

 One of the Greatest Comforts of the Holy Spirit

 One of the greatest comforts of the Holy Spirit is the gift of our heavenly prayer language.
 Our heavenly prayer language is given to us when we are Baptized in the Holy Spirit.

-The comfort and strength of the Holy Spirit’s presence within us is confirmed to us over and over again, as we pray in the Spirit — praying in our heavenly prayer language.
+The comfort and strength of the Holy Spirit’s presence within us is confirmed to us over and over, as we pray in the Spirit — praying in our heavenly prayer language.

 - When we pray in our heavenly prayer language, our spirit prays, along with the Holy Spirit, and we speak things that edify [build up] our inner-most being!
 In this way we fulfill Paul’s prayer for Father’s children: that we would be strengthened with might by God’s Spirit in our inner man (1Corinthians 14:4a); (Ephesians 6:16);

-From the above list, we see the importance of becoming equipped with the Holy Spirit’s own prayer language for us!
+From the above list, we see the importance of being equipped with the Holy Spirit’s unique prayer language for us!
 When we yield our voice to Him, then the Holy Spirit can pour upon us the gift of our prayer language.
-Our personal prayer language becomes a means of bringing more of God’s personal guidance for us through our own lips.
+Our personal prayer language becomes a means of bringing more of God’s personal guidance for us that originates from the Holy Spirit.

 Oh, how amazing and wonderful is the goodness and mercy of Yahuwah Elohim!!

 A Very Present Help

-Father has given us His Word, the Scriptures, as a huge source of comfort, to continuously bring us knowledge and understanding.
-But it is the precious Holy Spirit that enlightens the Scriptures to us, and brings the Scriptures to our remembrance.
-This is one way He comforts us!
+Father has given us His Word, the Scriptures, as a huge source of comfort, to continually bring us His knowledge, understanding, and guidance.
+But it is the precious Holy Spirit that enlightens the Scriptures to us, bringing the Scriptures to our remembrance!